-By definition, the "correlated color temperature" of a light source is the average hue or color of light as it appears to the human eye, expressed as the temperature in degrees Kelvin that you would need to heat a "black body" up to glow approximately the same color as perceived by the human eye.
-A "black body" is any inert matter, such as a lump of rock.
-If you heat anything up enough, it will glow with "black body radiation", which is why electrical stove heating coils get "red hot".
-The glow as perceived by the human eye starts out red at lower temperatures, but becomes orange, yellow, white and finally blue-ish as the temperature increases.
+The correlated color temperature of a light source is a measurement of the average hue or color of light as it appears to the human eye, in terms of what temperature (in degrees Kelvin) you would need to heat something up to glow approximately the same color.
+When you get anything warm enough, it will glow.
+The glow starts out red at lower temperatures, but switches to orange, yellow, white and finally blue-ish as the temperature increases.

-If a light as perceived by the human eye has a green or purple hue, "color temperature" doesn't apply, as there is no temperature you can heat a "black body" up to for it to glow green or purple.
-From the spectrum, you can calculate a number based on the official definition of color temperature measurements, but even the official definition says it doesn't make sense if the color isn't close to one that can be achieved by heating something up.
+If a light is mostly green or purple, "color temperature" doesn't apply, as there is no temperature you can warm something up to for it to glow green or purple.
+You can calculate a number based on the official definition of color temperature measurements, but even the official definition says it doesn't make sense if the color isn't close to one that can be achieved by heating something up.

-While full-spectrum and appearing white to our eyes, our PhytoMAX-2 LED grow lights have more red and blue light than other colors, giving them a slight purple hue as perceived by human eyes.
-No matter how much you heat something up, it won't glow with a purple hue, so our lights don't have a defined color temperature.
-If you aim a meter at our lights to measure the color temperature, the results don't make sense by definition- different meters can give wildly different answers.
+While full-spectrum, our lights have a lot of red and blue compared to other colors, making them purple in overall hue as perceived by human eyes.
+No matter how warm you get something, it won't glow purple, so our lights don't really have a color temperature, although they do have the actual colors of light that plants prefer.
+If you aim a meter at our lights and ask it for the color temperature, the results don't make sense by definition, and can vary wildly.